VerseGroup/PeerTutor-backend/README.md

 ___

-## In order to run the website during development do the follow:
+## In order to run the server during development do the follow:
 ###### On MAC OS:
 1. Download the program files from github